atet/regex/README.md

 $ wget https://raw.githubusercontent.com/atet/learn/master/regex/data/newsCorpora.zip
 ```

-* This file is pretty big and has been compressed, let's extract the file:
+* This is a large file and has been compressed, let's extract the file:

 ```
 $ unzip newsCorpora.zip